Mutuba/rails_url_shortener_app/README.md

 `rails s` or `rails server`

-* The application uses redis and sidekiq for background job processing and can be run by running the below command:-
+* The application uses redis and sidekiq for background job processing
+* Run this commands in separate terminals to start redis and sidekiq

 `redis-server` to start redis server and bu`bundle exec sidekiq` to start sidekiq server